 You must submit a check or money order for $40 and a Certificate of Completion from your approved class.

 You must complete and pass a state-proctored written examination prescribed by the Secretary of State.
 The exam has 30 multiple choice questions based on California Notary laws.
 70% correct is a passing grade.
-You can not take the exam more than once in a calendar month.
-Your test results are good for 1 year, which means that you can actually take your class and state test up to 1 year prior to your expiration date.
+You can exam once per calendar month.
+Your exam results are good for 1 year, which means that you can actually take your class and state test up to 1 year prior to your expiration date.

 You must clear a background check - State law requires all new AND renewing notary public applicants be Live Scan fingerprinted as part of a complete California Department of State and Federal Bureau of Investigation background check prior to being granted an appointment as a notary public.